 To understand the letter of credit mechanism, it is very important that we first understand what a letter of credit is and why it is used.
-Once, we have a basic idea about LC, we can jump to letter of credit process.
+Once we have a basic idea about LC, we can jump to the letter of the credit process.

 Letter of Credit – Meaning & Origination

-A letter of credit helps in establishing trust and confidence in conducting business internationally, where the distance from the home country, laws & custom rules of the foreign land, etc. can prove to be a hurdle.
+A letter of credit helps establish trust and confidence in conducting business internationally, where the distance from the home country, laws & customs rules of the foreign land, etc., can prove to be a hurdle.

 Entities of a Letter of Credit

-Firstly, let us understand the basic entities who are involved a letter of credit
+Firstly, let us understand the basic entities in a letter of credit.

-- Applicant – The entity who applies for the letter of credit.
-This is usually the buyer i.e. the importer
+- Applicant – The entity that applies for the letter of credit.
+This is usually the buyer, i.e., the importer.

 - Issuing Bank – This is the bank that issues the letter of credit.
 This is usually a bank whose branch is located in the applicant’s home country.